lablup/aiotusclient/README.md

-# Backend.AI aiotusclient
-Backend.AI aiotusclient is an tus client to communicate with tus server to manage vfolders used in Backend.AI client and other projects.
+# tus.io uploader for Python asyncio
+aiotusclient is a fork of tus-py-client rewritten for Python asyncio and aiohttp.
+It is used to communicate with storage proxies that handle large transfers for vfolder uploads and downloads.

 ## Package Structure
-* `ai.backend.aiotusclient`
+* `aiotusclient`
   - `client`: The client instance class which communicates between Backend.AI Manager
   - `baseuploader and uploader`
     - Responsible for chunking the file and asynchronously uploading to tus server
   - `request`
     - Handles the uploading request

 ## Installation